-Astoria, Queens, NY (Updated November 2, 2015) - The reimagining and recycling of Hollywood movie iconography in contemporary art, and the way that movies live on in our personal and cultural memories, are explored in the exhibition Walkers: Hollywood Afterlives in Art and Artifact, opening on November 7, 2015 at the Museum of the Moving Image.
-Organized by independent curator and scholar Robert M. Rubin, the exhibition includes nearly 100 works of 46 artists that dissect

-M. Rubin, the exhibition includes nearly 100 works of 46 artists that dissect, appropriate, and redefine some of the past century's most iconic films through photography, drawing, sculpture, print, and video.
+Astoria, Queens, NY (November 6, 2015)-The reimagining and recycling of Hollywood movie iconography in contemporary art, and the way that movies live on in our personal and cultural memories, are explored in the exhibition Walkers:Hollywood Afterlives in Art and Artifact, opening on November 7, 2015 at the Museum of the Moving Image.
+Organized by independent curator and scholar Robert M. Rubin, the exhibition collages art and artifacts from film productions and promotion in a series of provocative themed sections ranging from the many incarnations of Joseph Conrad's Heart of Darkness to a survey of film stills in art.
+The nearly 100 works of 46 artists dissect, appropriate, and redefine some of the past century's most iconic films through photography, drawing, sculpture, print, and video.
 They are joined by a selection of rare film ephemera re-positioned as artworks ranging from costume designs for Rosemary's Baby to the complete original key book stills from The 39 Steps.
-With a nod to the "walkers," or zombies, from the TV series The Walking Dead, the exhibition's title references the lingering power of film detritus on the imagination of the living.

-"As an institution dedicated to the advancement of our cultural and intellectual understanding of the moving image, we are very enthusiastic about taking this significant step forward for our institution," explained Museum of the Moving Image Executive Director Carl Goodman.
-"This is easily the largest, most ambitious contemporary art exhibition mounted by the Museum, and the first to include works-painting, photography, and sculpture-that are not media-based.
+"As a museum dedicated to the advancement of our cultural and intellectual understanding of the moving image, we are very enthusiastic about taking this significant step forward," said Museum of the Moving Image Executive Director Carl Goodman.
+"This is the largest, most ambitious contemporary art exhibition mounted by the Museum, and the first to include works-painting, photography, and sculpture-that are not media-based.
 These works form the foundation of Walkers because of their deep thematic connection to popular cinema."